 It is possible to visit Isle Royale for a day trip using the Seahunter III from Grand Portage, Minnesota, the Isle Royale Queen IV from Copper Harbor, Michigan, or the Isle Royale Seaplanes service from Hancock, Michigan or Grand Marais, Minnesota.
 On a ferry, the layover of 3 to 4 hours allows only a brief glimpse of the immediate area and will allow time only for a short nature walk.

 Yes.
 Lodging is available, but limited.
 Additional lodging can be found south of Grand Portage, Minnesota.

 Is it possible to bring a car on the ferry to the island?

-To preserve its wilderness integrity, vehicles and wheeled devices are not allowed on Isle Royale National Park.
+To preserve its wilderness integrity, vehicles and wheeled devices (except wheelchairs) are not allowed on Isle Royale National Park.
 The approved modes of transportation include hiking, boating, canoeing, and kayaking.

 What boat trip from Michigan would you recommend?

-There are two boats that service the Island from Michigan, the Ranger III from Houghton and the Isle Royale Queen IV from Copper Harbor.
-Both services have their own benefits and selection will be left up to our visitors on what services they select.
+There are two boats that service the island from Michigan; the Ranger III from Houghton and the Isle Royale Queen IV from Copper Harbor.
+Both services have their own benefits.
+Selection will be left up to visitors on what services they choose.